-Illinois state and local law enforcement handle all arrest records for the state.
-Per the Uniform Conviction Information Act (UCIA) of 1991, the state mandates that all criminal history information be readily available to the general public.
+The state and local law enforcement handle all IL arrest records for the state.
+Per the Uniform Conviction Information Act (UCIA) of 1991, the state mandates that all IL criminal records information be readily available to the general public.
 Requests can be made via name-based searches to obtain a match and get a copy of someone’s criminal record.
 They also offer fingerprint-based searches as well.
 Those must come directly from an authorized fingerprint vendor.

 The crime rate has increased over the past decade in Illinois, going from 1,841 crimes in 2006 to 51,201 by 11% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-A police officer in Illinois can arrest someone if they have probable cause by witnessing a crime or one is reported to them, and they investigate it and then find probable cause.
+A police officer in this state can arrest someone if they have probable cause by witnessing a crime or one is reported to them, and they investigate it and then find probable cause.
 A police officer has some discretion as to whether they want to arrest or release someone.
-Police can also arrest someone when they are in possession of a warrant issued from an Illinois judge.
+Police can also arrest someone when they are in possession of a warrant issued from an IL judge.
 When an officer arrests someone, they will fill out an arrest card electronically or on paper.

 Any peace officer in the state of Illinois can arrest you.
 Even those that work for other types of law enforcement agencies such as county sheriff's office may also arrest someone.
 Also, according to 725 ILCS 5/107-3, any private person has the legal right to arrest someone when they witness them committing a crime.
 They can even arrest a person if they suspect them of committing a crime based on probable cause.

-Unlike traffic violations, criminal convictions and arrests will stay on someone’s Illinois criminal history forever.
+Unlike traffic violations, criminal convictions and arrests will stay on someone’s Illinois background check report forever.
 Arrests that did not lead to a conviction may be sealed or expunged upon request.
 However, some convictions will remain on the record and are ineligible for sealing or expungement.
 Things like DUIs will be on there for life.
-Sealed records will be shielded from the public but will stay on the arrest record.
+Sealed records will be shielded from the public record but will stay on the arrest record.
 Expunged records will be deleted entirely.